Azure/portaldocs/portal-sdk/generated/portalfx-telemetry-kusto-databases.md

 <a name="kusto-telemetry-clienttelemetry-azptlcosmos-usercountry"></a>
 #### UserCountry
-This represents the Country that the User has used the Portal from.
+This represents the Country/Region that the User has used the Portal from.
 We derive this from the Users Client IP.

 Read more about [Kusto query language](https://kusto.azurewebsites.net/docs/queryLanguage/query_language.html).